 Be aware of the risks and plan for them.

-A significant quote from last year’s season was, “It’s not safe to do nothing, you must leave or actively defend.”
+A significant quote from the 2019-20 season was, “It’s not safe to do nothing, you must leave or actively defend.”
 Waiting and seeing will only result in you having less time to take action.

 If you have more questions or are not sure what the Fire Danger Ratings mean for you and your home, send us a message.
 We are more than happy to talk you through your plan.